flarum/docs/docs/extend/frontend.md

 }
 ```

-will turn Flarum's discussion pages into proclamations of "Hello World".
+...will turn Flarum's discussion pages into proclamations of "Hello World".
 How creative!

 In most cases, we don't actually want to completely replace the methods we are modifying.
 For this reason, Flarum includes `extend` and `override` utils. `extend` allows us to add code to run after a method has completed. `override` allows us to replace a method with a new one, while keeping the old method available as a callback.
 Both are functions that take 3 arguments: